johmakinen/AutoImputer/README.md

 ## 🛠️ How to contribute ?

 All contributions, ideas and bug reports are welcome!
-We encourage you to open an [issue](https://github.com/artefactory-global/streamlit_prophet/issues) for any change you would like to make on this project.
+It is encouraged to open an [issue](https://github.com/johmakinen/AutoImputer/issues) for any change you would like to make on this project.